CodeCraftsman-6/smart-irrigation-AICTE-shell-/README.md

 📬 Contact

-For queries or feedback, feel free to reach out via [GitHub Issues](https://github.com/CodeCraftsman-6/Smart_Irrigation_AICTE_Shell/issues).
+For queries or feedback, feel free to reach out via sampreetimohapatra@gmail.com